Viking Octantis: History

 The Viking Octantis is Viking Cruises' first expedition ship; they took delivery of the ship on December 22, 2021.
 The ship's maiden season was in Antarctica with the first passenger voyage in January 2022.
 Explorer Liv Arnesen was named the ships's godmother.
-After the Antarctic season the ship sailed north via the Caribbean Sea to New York City, where it was originally intended have the ship's official naming ceremony, but was postponed due to the Russian invasion of Ukraine.
+After the Antarctic season the ship sailed north via the Caribbean Sea to New York City, where it was originally intended to have the ship's official naming ceremony, but was postponed due to the Russian invasion of Ukraine.
 The ship departed New York City to begin her maiden Great Lakes season, sailing out of such ports as Toronto, Thunder Bay, and Milwaukee.
 The Viking Octantis was also the first cruise ship to return to Atlantic Canadian ports in over two years since restrictions were put in place, with her first port of call in Charlottetown, Prince Edward Island.